 Only a month after moving to LA, my beautiful, fast and flashy sports car was totaled.
 And after that accident, I couldn't get through an evening without cold sweats and nightmares — it crumpled like tin foil and the airbags didn't even go off.
 The black eye and neck pain weren't lovely, either.

 The thought of sitting behind the wheel of a car sent my pulse racing and hands shaking.
 So, I decided to go with a bike.
-A bike is safe, cheap (I even got mine during a sale, which is still going on, FYI) doesn't require gas and can only go so fast.
+A bike is safe, cheap, doesn't require gas and can only go so fast.